 Near the bamboo collection inside the garden, there lies an old Dutch cemetery.
 The deceased who were buried here are the Dutch descent.
 Many have been identified as prominent public figures who occupied Bogor.
 Despite the grimness of the location, the cemetery holds a certain appeal for visitors interested in antique architecture.

 Another interesting spot within the garden is the famed suspension bridges near Mexican Garden and the orchid garden.
 The bridge is not long, only 25-30m across.
 There’s an old myth surrounding this bridge about couples who break up not long after crossing it.
 The last one is the Gunting Pond.
 From this pond, visitors have a clear line of sight to the famous Presidential Palace.

 Right after entering the main gate, visitors will be able to find the Information Center.
 Here, guests can take a map to help navigate the garden better.
-Bogor Botanical Gardens has a mosque inside for tourists to pray.
+The tourist site also has a mosque for tourists to pray.
 Public toilets inside the garden are free to use.

 For a more leisurely way to tour, Bogor Botanical Gardens offers mini tour buses and golf carts.
 Guests can rent the bike for Rp15.000 per hour.
 While the tour bus costs Rp15.000/adult and Rp10.000 for a child.
-Golf carts usually come with a guide and costs Rp25.000/person.
+Golf carts usually come with a guide and cost Rp25.000/per person.

 How To Get To Bogor Botanical Gardens

 Located in the heart of Bogor, guests can go to Bogor Botanical Gardens with ease.
 Either with private vehicles or public transportation.
 For travelers who prefer to use the commuter line, take the train heading to Bogor Station.
 Once reaching the station, take the microbus no 02 or no 03 parked outside the station.